godotengine/godot-docs/tutorials/shading/migrating_to_godot_shader_language.rst

 Coordinates
 ^^^^^^^^^^^

-The Book of Shaders uses the same coordinate system as :ref:`glsl <glsl_coordinates>`.
+The Book of Shaders uses the same coordinate system as :ref:`GLSL <glsl_coordinates>`.